Daily Mail: Paying for footage under investigation

 In 2015, following the November 2015 Paris attacks, the French police viewed the footage of the attacks from the CCTV system of La Casa Nostra.
 After making a copy on a USB flash drive, the police ordered a technician from the CCTV company that installed the system to encrypt the footage, saying 'this now falls under the confidentiality of the investigation, it must remain here'.
 Freelance journalist Djaffer Ait Aoudia told The Guardian that he secretly filmed a Daily Mail representative negotiating with the owner to sell the CCTV footage of the attacks.
 The café owner agreed to supply the footage for €50,000 and asked an IT technician to make the footage accessible again.
 The Daily Mail responded: "There is nothing controversial about the Mail's acquisition of this video, a copy of which the police already had in their possession."
 The Guardian also, briefly, embedded the footage on their own website before removing it.

 Byline removal

 In 2017, evoke.ie, the Daily Mails showbiz site, was reported to the internship program of Dublin City University after the bylines of hundreds of articles written by students were changed.

 Sensationalism

-The Guardian said that the Daily Mail have an "ongoing project to divide all the inanimate objects in the world into ones that either cause or prevent cancer".
-It has also been criticised for their extent of coverage of celebrities, the children of celebrities, property prices, and the depiction of asylum seekers, the latter of which was discussed in the Parliament's Joint Committee on Human Rights in 2007.
+The newspaper has also been criticised for its extent of coverage of celebrities, the children of celebrities, property prices, and the depiction of asylum seekers, the latter of which was discussed in the Parliament's Joint Committee on Human Rights in 2007.